Shaga-Matula/Iceberg/README.md

 ## Credits
 - Thanks to Gareth McGirr Mentor for help and advice
 - Thanks to Paul Thomas O’Riordan
+- Code institute for providing a python essentials template to work from and a terminal on Heroku to deploy my project.

 ### Code
 - Code Institute Python lessons.
 - Code Institute Love Sandwiches project.

 ## Acknowledgments
 - Thanks to Gareth McGirr Mentor
+- Thanks to Paul Thomas O’Riordan (The Facilitator)